randomtruffles/Dominion_League/rules.md

 ### <a name="2.3"></a>2.3.
 Tiers

-The divisions are grouped into tiers.
-The number of tiers depends on the number of divisions.
+Divisions ([2.2](/rules#2.2)) are grouped into tiers.
+The Dominion League has 11 tiers, identified by letters A through K.

 <a name="2.3.1"></a>2.3.1.
-There is a single division in tier A. Starting with tier B, the maximum number of divisions in a tier is twice the maximum of the tier above it, except every third tier which has the same maximum number as the one above it.
+Tiers A through E always have exactly 1, 2, 4, 4, and 8 divisions respectively.

 <a name="2.3.2"></a>2.3.2.
-The lowest tier has the same maximum number of divisions as the one above it.
-This rule overrides [2.3.1](#2.3.1).
+Tiers F and below usually have at least 8 divisions.
+Moderator discretion will be used to balance the distribution of players and divisions within these tiers.

 <a name="2.3.3"></a>2.3.3.
-The combination of [2.3.1](#2.3.1) and [2.3.2](#2.3.2) results in the following maximum division counts based on the number of tiers:
-* 6 tiers (A-F): 1-2-4-4-8-8
-* 7 tiers (A-G): 1-2-4-4-8-16-16
-* 8 tiers (A-H): 1-2-4-4-8-16-16-16
-* 9 tiers (A-I): 1-2-4-4-8-16-16-32-32
-* 10 tiers (A-J): 1-2-4-4-8-16-16-32-64-64

-<a name="2.3.4"></a>2.3.4.
-Tiers A through D always have the maximum number of divisions.
-The moderators at their discretion may choose to have fewer than the maximum number of divisions in tiers E and below.

-<a name="2.3.5"></a>2.3.5.
 The moderators may make exceptions to these tier count rules to account for probable changes in the size of the League.

 ### <a name="2.4"></a>2.4.
 Tier Placement